mibrahimniz/google-classroom-api-test/README.md

 Then setup consent screen.
 Then create credentials>OAuth client ID.
 Provide Javascript Origin as `http://localhost:3000` and redirect_uris as `http://localhost:3000/home`.

-After creating credentials, download credentials file and rename the file to "credentials.json" and place it into "project folder/server/config".
+After creating credentials, download credentials file and rename the file to `credentials.json` and place it into `project folder/server/config`.

 ## Run Application
 Run `ng build`